uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 }
 ```

+Here we will immediately exit the loop as soon as `counter === 2`.
-This will log the following lines to the console:
+Therefore, the following lines will be logged to the console:

 ```
 0
 1
 ```

-The `continue` statement terminates the rest of the current iteration and continues with the next iteration:
+The `continue` statement terminates the rest of the _current iteration_ and continues with the next iteration of a loop:

 ```js
 let counter = 0;